 Sign up to our newsletter

 Hardy annuals can be sown directly into their flowering positions in the spring and will tolerate a certain amount of cold.
 Well-known flowers such as sweet peas, poppies, stocks and sunflowers fall under this category, as do some of the more unusual flowers - gomphocarpus & ratibida for example.You may also like to view our range of half-hardy annual seeds which can be sown in early spring.

 Culinary note: All poppies are poisonous.
 However, the seeds produced by somniferum and paeoniflorum poppies only are edible.
 For more details about edible flowers click here.More info

-Copyright © Thompson & Morgan, 2004-2013.
+Copyright © Thompson & Morgan, 2004-2016.
 All rights reserved.